-A backlit membrane keypad is a membrane switch incorporated as an internal layer that allows light to travel across the keypad areas without losing the keypad’s tactile feel on the user.
+A backlit membrane keypad is a type of membrane keypad incorporated as an internal layer that allows light to travel across the keypad areas without losing the keypad’s tactile feel on the user.

 In tactile feel, there is improved feeling of touch and the feel is perceived with clarity due to the button pops back up after pressing.
 This feature is not incorporated in non-tactile switches.
 Know more about the difference between tactile and non-tactile feedback systems in customized input devices!